-- Remind your clients that they are speaking with genuine individuals.
+- Remind your existing customers that they are speaking with genuine individuals in a genuine saas space.
 Attach names to emails and keep track of consumer information.

 - Keep in touch.
 Even when difficulties are handled, don’t leave someone hanging.
 Inquire about the customer’s experience.

 - Allow folks to choose.
-Make yourself available through social media, SMS, your website, and phone.
+Make yourself available through social media, SMS, email addresses, your website, and phone.